 The Series 3 is almost the same size as Series 2, but inside is a zippier new processor that Apple says will be faster and more power efficient.
 But the big thing here is the cellular connection, and the good news is that you won't have to get new digits to use it, as the Watch will share your current phone number with its built-in SIM.

-Hands on: Apple Watch Series 3 review
+The verdict is in: Apple Watch Series 3 review

 There are a few other improvements too, such as a barometric altimeter for tracking your elevation, which means the Watch now also tracks stairs climbed.
 It's swimproof, as expected, and lands running the flashy new

 watchOS 4 software.